hmthien050209/hmthien050209.github.io/src/pages/index.md

 I'm Hoàng Minh Thiên, a.k.a. hmthien050209 (or davidhoang05022009 in
 the past).

-I'm a student in the 2024 - 2027 Specialized Interdisciplinary Informatics class at VNU-HCM
-High School for the Gifted (PTNK), Vietnam.
+I'm a student in the 2024–2027 Specialized Interdisciplinary Informatics class at VNU-HCM High School for the Gifted (PTNK), Viet Nam.

 ## My skills